lint-staged/lint-staged/README.md

 #### `--no-hide-partially-staged`

 By default, unstaged changes from partially staged files will be hidden and applied back after running tasks.
 This option will disable this behavior, causing those changes to also be committed.

+#### `--hide-unstaged`

+Use this option to hide all unstaged changes to tracked files before running tasks.
+The changes will be applied back after running the tasks.
+Note that the combination of flags `--hide-unstaged --no-hide-partially-staged` isn't meaningful and behaves the same as just `--hide-unstaged`.

 #### `--quiet`